-Lymphedema is an abnormal collection of lymph fluid between the tissue layers that can cause swelling, or edema, which can most commonly be present in the arm or leg, but can also occur in other parts of the body, like the breast, trunk, head or neck.
-Since the lymph fluid is rich in protein, it gives the affected area a very thick and heavy feeling, making the body experience an inflammatory reaction in the scar tissue called fibrosis, which is the scarring of connective tissue.
-In result to this, the increased fluid and fibrosis prevents the delivery of oxygen and essential nutrients to the area, increasing the risk of infections in or below the skin, called cellulitis, or of the bloodstream.
+Lymphedema is an accumulation of lymph fluid between the tissue layers that can cause swelling (edema).
+It is most commonly present in the arm or leg, but can also occur in other parts of the body, like the breast, trunk, head or neck.
+Since the lymph fluid is rich in protein, it gives the affected area a very thick and heavy feeling.
+Lymphedema can also cause an inflammatory reaction in the scar tissue called fibrosis.
+The increases in fluid and inflammation prevent the delivery of oxygen and essential nutrients to the area.
+The protein in trapped lymphatic fluid is an ideal food source for bacteria, increasing the risk of skin infections such as cellulitis, which can progress into sepsis if untreated.

 What Causes Lymphedema?

 This is a congenital form caused by a malformation of the lymph vessels or nodes.
 It may be present at birth, or develop later in life, and may be associated with genetic disorders.
 The most common form of primary lymphedema is lymphedema praecox.
 This can be present during puberty, mostly in girls, and usually affects one or both lower extremities.
 Another form is called lymphedema tarda, which begins later in life and usually affects both lower extremities in men and women.

 This is caused by damage to the lymphatic system, including surgery, infections, radiation, or trauma.
 Oncology care including radiation, chemotherapy, surgery, tumors, compromise of the vascular system, burns, liposuction and general trauma can all be contributing factors of lymphedema.

 - A feeling of tightness and heaviness of the skin or tissue

 - Clothing or jewelry fitting tight in certain area

 - A tingling or crawling sensation on the skin (only in some patients)